PawseySC/Pawsey-CernVM-FS/README.md

     sudo chmod u+x install-cvmfs.sh
     sudo ./install-cvmfs.sh install

+If you currently have CVMFS installed for use at Pawsey, you may need to run uninstall before installing again to refresh the repositories:

+    sudo ./install-cvmfs.sh uninstall
+    sudo ./install-cvmfs.sh install

 ## Using CernVM-FS

 Users will simply access the data sets as though part of their file system, e.g. accessing the Galaxy project's data repository is as simple as this: